A linear and nonlinear analysis of the shallow water equations and its impact on boundary conditions: Introduction

-Two general avenues are available in order to obtain estimates for hyperbolic systems of conservation laws.
-They are the energy method of Kreiss \cite{kreiss1970,kreiss1989initial} and the entropy stability theory of Tadmor \cite{Tadmor1987,Tadmor2003}.
-Traditionally, the method of Kreiss has been applied to linearized versions of systems of hyperbolic equations in order to develop boundary treatments that lead to an energy estimate.
-In practice, these boundary conditions are needed to develop energy stable numerical approximations that weakly impose boundary information, e.g., through simultaneous approximation terms \cite{carpenter1994time,nordstrom_roadmap,nordstrom2019,nordstrom2005} or numerical interface flux functions \cite{hindenlang2019,leveque1998,ESDGSEM2D_paper,xing2014}.
-In contrast, the method of Tadmor has been applied to nonlinear hyperbolic systems on domains with periodic boundary conditions (or infinite domains) in order to obtain entropy conservation.
-This makes the investigation of entropy conservation similar to the classical von Neumann stability analysis in the sense that boundaries are ignored \cite{gustafsson1995time,strikwerda2004finite}.
-By adding dissipation, entropy stability is obtained for periodic or infinite domains \cite{Tadmor2003}.
-Hence, the use of entropy stability theory to develop provably stable boundary conditions has been limited \cite{hindenlang2019,parsani2015entropy,svard2014}.
-The main strengths and weaknesses of these two approaches are: The energy analysis of Kreiss provides boundary conditions, but it is difficult to apply in the nonlinear case.
-It is straightforward to apply the entropy analysis of Tadmor for general systems of nonlinear equations, but it does not provide boundary condition information.
+Traditionally, the energy method has been applied to linearized versions of systems of hyperbolic equations in order to develop boundary treatments that lead to energy estimates.
+In practice, these boundary conditions are needed to develop energy stable numerical approximations that weakly impose boundary information, e.g., through penalty terms \cite{carpenter1994time,nordstrom_roadmap,nordstrom2019,nordstrom2005} or numerical flux functions \cite{hindenlang2019,leveque1998,ESDGSEM2D_paper,xing2014}.
+The entropy method has often been applied to nonlinear hyperbolic systems on domains with periodic boundary conditions (or infinite domains) in order to obtain entropy conservation.
+This makes most investigations using entropy analysis similar to the classical von Neumann analysis in the sense that boundaries are often ignored \cite{Fjordholm2012_2,kuya2018kinetic,lefloch2000,merriam1989}.
+Entropy conservation is typically an intermediate step and dissipation is added to obtain entropy stability \cite{Tadmor2003}.
+The use of entropy stability theory to derive boundary conditions has been considered previously, see e.g.\cite{dalcin2019conservative,dubois1988,hindenlang2019,parsani2015entropy,svard2012,svard2014,svard2021entropy}, but mostly focused on solid walls.
+The main character of these two approaches are (roughly speaking): The energy analysis provides boundary conditions, but is difficult to apply in the nonlinear case.
+The entropy analysis is straightforward to apply for nonlinear equations, but its use for development of boundary conditions is limited.

-The focus of this work is to examine the connection between the classical energy method of Kreiss and Tadmor's entropy analysis.
-Particular focus is given to comparing and contrasting these two strategies for deriving stable boundary treatments.
-In doing so, we demonstrate that the nonlinear energy method of Kreiss provides fundamental information about the hyperbolic system, that aid in choosing a \textit{minimal number of suitable boundary conditions}, which is required for \textit{existence} \cite{gustafsson2007,gustafsson1995time,nordstrom2005}, and \textit{energy stability}.
-The {entropy stability} theory of Tadmor is often portrayed as a nonlinear generalization of energy stability analysis \cite{merriam1989}.
-However, we show that it gives no information about the characteristics of the hyperbolic problem and offers little or even erroneous information as to \textit{what type of and how many} boundary conditions are needed on a general bounded domain \cite{svard2012,svard2014}.
-We also include the linear energy analysis in our comparison and discuss its weaknesses.